How to Write a Petition

 Writing a petition letter to the government can be intimidating.
 But once you understand how to write a petition, you can write one with confidence.
 The process starts with collecting information.
 You need to know the full names and addresses of all those who must see your request.
 You also have to gather other information such as work history, current address, and any other relevant information about your intended petition.
 This petition will be read by someone in a position to hear it and act upon it before it’s too late.

-In your how to write a petition, begin by drafting a simple letter.
-It should only take up a couple of minutes, but you want to make sure that the letter is very sincere.
+In your how-to, write a petition, begin by drafting a simple letter.
+It should only take a couple of minutes, but you want to make sure that the letter is very sincere.
 Use good grammar and make sure that your spelling is correct.
-If you are not sure about your grammar, take a few minutes to brush up on it.
+If you are unsure about your grammar, take a few minutes to brush up on it.
 A good way to do this is to read through some popular books on writing or the Associated Press styles guide.

-Your next step in how to write a petition is to decide what the petition is about.
+Your next step in writing a petition is to decide what the petition is about.
 Depending on the type of issue that you are addressing, there will be specific information that needs to be included.
 For instance, if you’re appealing a zoning board, you’ll need to include information such as how many children live in a household, if any children attend school, and any other relevant information.
-Be specific when it comes to the matter at hand; don’t leave people wondering about what you’re trying to accomplish with your appeal.
+Be specific about the matter at hand; don’t leave people wondering about what you’re trying to accomplish with your appeal.

 You are now ready to start writing!
-The letter you draft must be no longer than a single page in length, so make sure that you keep your paragraphs to a neat, orderly shape.
+The letter you draft must be no longer than a single page in length, so make sure that you keep your paragraphs in a neat, orderly shape.
 Start your appeal by citing the precise reason for the appeal, stating how the violation occurred, and then restating why you think this violation is justified.
-If you can prove that the zoning violations were caused by malicious intent, explain that you are asking the court to remove the restriction, not enforce it.
-The remainder of the paragraph should focus on describing how your deprivation of freedom will affect you, how long this will take, and how you propose to remedy the problem.
+If you can prove that the zoning violations were caused by malicious intent, explain that you ask the court to remove the restriction, not enforce it.
+The remainder of the paragraph should describe how your deprivation of freedom will affect you, how long this will take, and how you propose to remedy the problem.

-Before you mail the petition to the relevant authorities, make sure that you have collected all of the appropriate paperwork.
-Get copies of proper identification, phone numbers, email addresses, and social media accounts (such as Facebook and MySpace).
-Send out your petition via email to the relevant authorities, explaining what you want done and why.
+Before you mail the petition to the relevant authorities, ensure that you have collected all of the appropriate paperwork.
+Get copies of proper identification, phone numbers, email addresses, and social media accounts (Facebook and MySpace).
+Send your petition via email to the relevant authorities, explaining what you want to be done and why.
 When your petition is received, they will ask for your opinions.
-You will be asked whether you support the restrictions, and whether you plan to live in the house affected by the order.
+You will be asked whether you support the restrictions and plan to live in the house affected by the order.
 You may also have to provide information about how you plan to use the property affected by the order.

 In the third step, you will be required to submit three original signatures.
-These signatures must come from each of the three neighbors who live closest to the impacted property.
-Your third signature should come from someone who can vouch for the truthfulness of your petition, and who is willing to attest that they actually did sign the document.
+These signatures must come from each of the three closest neighbors to the impacted property.
+Your third signature should come from someone who can vouch for the truthfulness of your petition and who is willing to attest that they did sign the document.
 Make sure that these signatures match up correctly before mailing your petition.